Wheat and Corn and Soy and Beans

 Let’s be direct here, people are addicted to grains.
 We will get to that in a minute.
 People often want to know why it is recommended that they avoid eating grains.
 They are especially curious about wheat.
 The reason why it is a great idea to avoid grains is because there is a direct connection between grains and Candida yeast infections.
 We will be addressing this matter here.
 The goal here is clarity and understanding.
 Because so many patients want to know about other grains besides just wheat, we will be addressing these other grains also.
 In addition, we will also talk about beans.

-At this time, our plant foods were fresh and we ate about 150 different kinds of plants.
+A little more than 10,000 years ago, we lived as hunter-gatherers, killing our food and gathering plant foods that we were able to eat.
+We ate plenty of meat.
+In fact, our diets were primarily composed of meat.
+At this time, our plant foods were fresh, and we ate about 150 different kinds of plants.
 There is a great book called, “Wild Edible Plants of the Western United States.”
 There are 302 plants listed in this book that are edible.
 This gives one an idea of the extraordinary variety of “produce” available to eat in ancient times.
-Fresh plant foods are dense in vitamins, minerals and antioxidants.
-Today we only call certain types of produce organic but at that time everything was organic.
+Fresh plant foods are dense in vitamins, minerals, and antioxidants.
+Today we only call certain types of produce organic, but at that time, everything was organic.
 These plants greatly nourished our bodies.
 We were well nourished and did not have most of the chronic diseases that people now suffer from today.
 In fact, there is no record of any bone disease prior to 10,000 years ago.
-The plants were high in fiber and we mostly ate the plants raw.
+The plants were high in fiber, and we mostly ate them raw.
 We picked them every few days as needed.
-Some of them we may have cooked and some of them we didn’t.
+Some of them we may have cooked, and some of them we didn’t.
 We ate plants in this fashion for about 2 million years.
 In fact, some cultures continue to consume plants in this fashion to this day.
 Our digestive systems adapted to this meat and plant diet.
-Everything changed 10,000 years ago when a few civilizations appeared as if from nowhere.
-The Egyptians, the Mayans, the Incas, Babylon, and civilizations in China all began at about this time.

-With the advent of these cities came the practice of modern day agriculture or it could be the other way around.
+With the advent of these cities came the practice of modern-day agriculture, or it could be the other way around.
 Which came first?
-It is difficult to say which came first but along with agriculture came cities and along with cities came agriculture.
+It is difficult to say which came first, but along with agriculture came cities, and along with cities came agriculture.

 Through selective pollination and cultivation, we figured out how to genetically engineer the wheat plant so it ended up with a soft-shell and would not fall off the stalk until we harvested it.
-Previously, it had a hard shell and fell off the stalk on its own making it a waste of time to try to eat or harvest.
+Previously, it had a hard shell and fell off the stalk on its own, making it a waste of time to try to eat or harvest.

-If you have ever seen the little baby corn on the cob you’re looking at ancient corn.
+If you have ever seen the little baby corn on the cob, you’re looking at ancient corn.
 We figured out how to engineer it to grow bigger so we could harvest it as well.
-A bout the same story occurred with other grains around the world including rice in China.
+About the same story occurred with other grains around the world, including rice in China.
 All of them went through this same process of genetic engineering.

-About 6000 years ago pottery was invented and we figured out we could store these grains until a later time during a colder season when they could then be eaten.
-This is when civilization really took off and cities started popping up all over the world because of modern agriculture.
-Agriculture literally allowed the birth of modern day civilization and things would be much different today if agriculture had not been introduced.
+About 6000 years ago, pottery was invented, and we figured out we could store these grains until a later time during a colder season when they could then be eaten.
+This is when civilization really took off, and cities started popping up all over the world because of modern agriculture.
+Agriculture literally allowed the birth of modern-day civilization, and things would be much different today if agriculture had not been introduced.

 omag_200701_potato_chip-949x534[1]

-Agricultural man from 6000 years ago consumed whole organic grains and even this resulted in a reduced lifespan and stature.
-Did you know that presently the Chinese are beginning to eat more meat?
-Today adults who grew up mostly on grains are now consuming more meat and these adults are having their children eat more meat.
-These Chinese children are on average 2 inches taller than their parents when they reach adulthood.
-Interesting fact isn’t it?
-A meat based diet would seem to provide more nutritional benefits allowing the body to grow taller and stronger.
+Agricultural man from 6000 years ago consumed whole organic grains, and even this resulted in a reduced lifespan and stature.
+Did you know that presently, the Chinese are beginning to eat more meat?
+Today, adults who grew up mostly on grains are now consuming more meat, and these adults are having their children eat more meat.
+These Chinese children are, on average, 2 inches taller than their parents when they reach adulthood.
+Interesting fact, isn’t it?
+A meat-based diet would seem to provide more nutritional benefits, allowing the body to grow taller and stronger.

-The grain consuming ancient man also showed more infant mortalities, more deaths from infectious disease, nutritional deficiencies, and lowered immune function after adopting this diet.
-The sugar from these “whole” grains, which they are when digested, impairs your white blood cell function and white blood cells are a major part of your immune system.
+The grain-consuming ancient man also showed more infant mortalities, more deaths from infectious disease, nutritional deficiencies, and lowered immune function after adopting this diet.
+The sugar from these “whole” grains, which they are when digested, impairs your white blood cell function, and white blood cells are a major part of your immune system.
 How do we know all this?
 Fossil records!
-This is not pure conjecture on my part, its scientific fact.
+This is not pure conjecture on my part, it’s scientific fact.
 References Below.

 This is also the reason for the obesity epidemic you see in the world today.
-These grains cause a spike in your blood sugar levels which in turn causes a spike in your insulin level.
+These grains cause a spike in your blood sugar levels, which in turn causes a spike in your insulin level.
 The insulin gathers up this blood glucose and stores it on the body as fat for use at a later date if needed.

-Today we consume this sugar year round to the tune of about 75 pounds per human and 95% of the grains we have been eating in the last 100 years are highly refined.
-I assure you we have not adapted to this garbage in the last 6000 years much less the last 100!
-These grains don’t even resemble what ancient man was eating when farming started along with the resulting health problems.
-So imagine the compounded health effects from our diets versus theirs.
-Is it any wonder cancer, heart disease and diabetes for starters are out of control?
+Today, we consume this sugar year-round to the tune of about 75 pounds per human, and 95% of the grains we have been eating in the last 100 years are highly refined.
+I assure you we have not adapted to this garbage in the last 6000 years, much less the last 100!
+These grains don’t even resemble what ancient man was eating when farming started, along with the resulting health problems.
+So, imagine the compounded health effects from our diets versus theirs.
+Is it any wonder cancer, heart disease, and diabetes, for starters, are out of control?

-Consider this, without milling and cooking all grains are simply inedible.
-So they grind them and they simply become fiber and flour, just add water and you have paper mache.
-When digested they will cause severe digestive problems in any primate.
+Consider this, without milling and cooking, all grains are simply inedible.
+So, they grind them, and they simply become fiber and flour.
+Just add water, and you have papier-mâché.
+When digested, they will cause severe digestive problems in any primate.
 Any elementary school teacher should be able to tell you that.
-Wheat, soy and corn are also highly genetic engineered.
-Corn for instance cannot survive in the wild, it must have mans assistance and fertilizer to grow.
+Wheat, soy, and corn are also highly genetically engineered.
+Corn, for instance, cannot survive in the wild; it must have man’s assistance and fertilizer to grow.
 Wheat is no longer the same plant that your ancestors ate as late as 1940.
 There’s more about wheat, but that will be addressed in later Newsletters.
-In addition to the above, grains, because they are simple carbs, have been found to:

-Grains and legumes reduce the absorption of nutrients like calcium, iron and zinc.
+Grains and legumes reduce the absorption of nutrients like calcium, iron, and zinc.

-They weaken the immune system and accelerate aging.
+They weaken the immune system and accelerate aging

 The Truth